Julius Belmont

 36 years after Dracula was defeated and his magic was sealed away, a young man, Soma Cruz, has come to Dracula's castle.
 Not sure how he got there or what's going on, he explores the castle looking for answers.
 At the same time that he's wandering the demonic halls, another man is on his own quest for answers.
 Calling himself J, this man has no memory of who he is or why he's come to the castle, he just knows it's important for him to figure out these answers quickly.

 As it turned out, J was, in fact, Julius.
-Left without a memory for all this time (and having aged quite gracefully in the interim), J returned to the castle our of some sense that he was needed there.
+Left without a memory for all this time (and having aged quite gracefully in the interim), J returned to the castle out of some sense that he was needed there.
 It's only through his explorations in the castle, and his repeated meetings with Soma, that Julius figured out who he was and what he had to do: he, the current heir to the Belmont clan, had to find Dracula and defeat him once more.
-The only problem with that plan was that Soma Cruz was a actually Dracula all along.
-Soma was the reincarnated spirit of Dracula, which was why that young man had been drawn to the castle during it's reappearance.
+The only problem with that plan was that Soma Cruz was actually Dracula all along.
+Soma was the reincarnated spirit of Dracula, which was why that young man had been drawn to the castle during its reappearance.

 Whatever kind feelings he may have had for Soma, Julius knew he had one mission.
 Even though he didn't want to kill the kid, Julius fought him.
 Soma, though, proved the better man and better warrior; although he defeated Julius in combat he did not kill the man.
-Instead he left the vampire hunter live and, though Julius's advice, went on to seal the magic of Dracula's castle away once more.
+Instead he left the vampire hunter alive and, through Julius's advice, went on to seal the magic of Dracula's castle away once more.
 The world was safe once more, ironically through the teamup of a Belmont and the soul of the Dark Lord himself.

-As is expected in a Metroidvania game, there were a couple of bonus modes in Aria of Sorrow.
-The first was an adventure mode for Julius (called, naturally "Julius Mode").
-Here he got to explore the castle (not unlike Richter Belmont in Sympony of the Night).
+As is expected in a MetroidvaniaAt the intersection of Metroid and Castlevania lies the exploration platformer genre, the game style with heroes wandering expansive worlds, looking for items to expand their quest, known as Metroidvania. game, there were a couple of bonus modes in Aria of Sorrow.
+The first was an adventure mode for Julius (called, naturally, "Julius Mode").
+Here he got to explore the castle (not unlike Richter BelmontRevealed first in Castlevania Dracula X: Rondo of Blood in Japan, and then Castlevania: Dracula X in the West, Richter is the Belmont hero of the late 1700s who worked with Maria Renard to bring down Dracula. in Symphony of the Night).
 This mode didn't have any cutscenes and Julius didn't gain any special abilities along the way, but it was a fun way to explore the castle a second time around.
 Julius was also made available for use in the game's Boss Rush mode, giving players plenty of time to play as the Belmont.

 Castlevania: Dawn of Sorrow

-It was one year after the events that gave Julius back his memory when another castle (not Dracula's castle but a fortress constructed by a dark cult lead by Celia Fortner) drew our vampire hunter out of retirement.
+It was one year after the events that gave Julius back his memory when another castle (not Dracula's castle but a fortress constructed by a dark cult lead by Celia FortnerThe leader of a cult dedicated to the resurrection of Dracula.
+She wants Soma to lend his power, to become the vessel for Dracula's rising, but if he won't do it she has two other potentials willing to become the Dark Lord.) drew our vampire hunter out of retirement.
 The cultists wanted to resurrect Dracula in a willing host (so, not Soma), and had to potential lads willing to act as his new body.
 Julius knew he had to stop them no matter what so he went to the castle (as any Belmont would).

-At a village on the outskirts of the castle, Julius met up with Yoko Belnades (who had been among the heroes at Dracula's castle the year prior) and Soma Cruz.
+At a village on the outskirts of the castle, Julius met up with Yoko BelnadesA member of the Belnades clan of sorceresses, Yoko works for the Church, fighting against the forces of darkness.
+She's summoned into the eclipse when Dracula's Castle reappears, and works with Soma Cruz to stop the growing evil within. (who had been among the heroes at Dracula's castle the year prior) and Soma Cruz.
 Realizing that the young man could give in to his dark powers if he entered the castle, Julius tried to get Soma to leave.
 Seeing that the boy was determined to enter regardless, Julius let the boy go on his own but swore that he'd keep an eye on him.

 It was near the end of the adventure that Julius once again appeared.
-Heand Arikado were once again guarding the dark barrier that barred entrance to the depest parts of the castle.
+He and Arikado were once again guarding the dark barrier that barred entrance to the deepest parts of the castle.
 Soma needed access to this area, though, so Arikado urged Julius to use his power to break the magics.
 This action drained Julius of his power, leaving him unable to continue the fight.
 He could only watch as Soma ventured off to defeat the cultists and save the day once more.

 In the end, though, all was safe with the world.
-Soma came through a second time and all the heroes, including Julius, safely escaped the castle sure in the knowledge that Dracula's power would never be unleashed on an unsuspecting world.
+Soma came through a second time and all the heroes, including Julius, safely escaped the castle, sure in the knowledge that Dracula's power would never be unleashed on an unsuspecting world.

-This mode had been praised by many for not only it's "What If" storyline but also its mechanics.
-Although referred to once again as "Julius Mode" it's really a three hero mode more akin to Castlevania III: Dracula's Curse.
-Here, Julius is the Trevor Belmont stand-in, fighting with his whip and classic sub-weapons.
-He can then switch off to Yoko Belnades (in place of Sypha) and Alucard (as Alucard, of course) at any time to use their exploration abilities and attack powers.
-It's great mode with a lot of depth (and, in the mind of the editors of this site, in some ways even better than the main mode of the game).
+This mode has been praised by many for not only it's "What If" storyline but also its mechanics.
+Although referred to once again as "Julius Mode" it's really a three hero mode more akin to Castlevania III: Dracula's CurseThe third, and final, NES entry for the series, Dracula's Curse returned the series to its roots with a more traditional adventure.
+But it also added in branching paths, multiple characters, and new hero Trevor Belmont..
+Here, Julius is the Trevor BelmontThe third Belmont revealed in the release history of the franchise, Trevor's clout among fans has grown.
+Between love for his first game, and his starring role in the Castlevania anime, Trevor is perhaps even more popular now than even Simon. stand-in, fighting with his whip and classic sub-weapons.
+He can then switch off to Yoko Belnades (in place of Sypha BelnadesOne of three heroes recruited by Trevor Belmont on his quest to defeat Dracula, Sypha is a powerful sorceress, and one of the most famous members of her clan.) and Alucard (as Alucard, of course) at any time to use their exploration abilities and attack powers.
+It's a great mode with a lot of depth (and, in the mind of the editors of this site, in some ways even better than the main mode of the game).

 Non-continuity History: